chengjiafeng857/dpo/README.md

 | reward_accuracy | % where (adv_chosen > adv_rejected) |

 * reward_margin → separation strength between good/bad responses, larger is better.
-* reward_accuracy the proportion of samples where the model assigns a higher score to the *chosen* response than *rejected* one
+* reward_accuracy the proportion of samples where the model assigns a higher score to the *chosen* than *rejected*.

 ---